beharavenkatasatyaprasad/Mentor-Assignment-Webapp/README.md

 - Add New Students to the Database.
 - Assign Student to Mentor.
 - Update the Mentor for a particular student.
-- List all Mentros with their student names.
+- List all Mentors with their student names.

 ##### Links
  - ``Server Deployment URL: https://mentorassignment.herokuapp.com/``